Theme: Expanding our Vision: Engaging Literacy Instruction for Every Learner

 Reading in Virginia (RiV) is the peer-reviewed journal of the Virginia State Literacy Association.
 It publishes articles to support literacy instruction for and by researchers, specialists, and teachers.
 RiV offers a forum for the exchange of information on current theory, research, and classroom application, as well as to foster connections between literacy teachers, librarians, specialists, and researchers in Virginia and the United States as a whole.
 We broadly conceptualize literacy to include speaking, listening, reading, writing, and creating within and across grades and disciplines.

-We seek original manuscripts that describe topics, issues, and events of interest to all levels of literacy educators.
-Possible examples include research reports, teacher action research, classroom applications of literacy research, teaching tips, digital literacy tool use and online engagement, parent involvement in literacy, school-based literacy leadership, as well as literature reviews.
+We seek original manuscripts that describe current topics, issues, and events of interest to all levels of literacy educators.
+Possible examples include research reports, teacher action research, classroom applications of literacy research, research-based teaching strategies, and literature reviews.

 This journal is published in a digital format.
 Manuscripts of varying lengths are accepted.
 RiV is published annually.

-Of particular interest in 2023-24 are two special departments: Teaching Texts and Coaching Connections.
-Templates to assist manuscript development are included at the end of this announcement.
-Given the recent shifts and additions to supporting students’ broad literacy development, we believe that many voices and many experiences are needed to fully discuss and share what is happening in the field of literacy, and how we can best grow together.
+We believe that many voices and many experiences are needed to fully discuss and share what is happening in the field of literacy, and how we can best grow together.
 Please consider sharing your classroom and research expertise with colleagues in Virginia and beyond!

 Manuscripts will be evaluated for the following elements: